Microsoft-AI-Trailblazer/Chat-Bot-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab 02.1-QNA Maker Bot/README.md

 1. Open QnaMakerBot.js file in SubLime Text Editor and provide Bot Framework App ID and Bot Framework App password in this section of code. (note : If you are working on local then there is no need to specify Bot Framework App ID and Bot Framework App password  ).
 ![qnamakerbot_0](https://user-images.githubusercontent.com/31923904/39426416-5900fe60-4c9d-11e8-8938-a723776c5dbb.jpg)

-2.Open .env file in lab 02.1-QNA Maker Bot folder and paste knowledgeBaseId key and EndPointKey collected from the QnaMaker services.
+2.Open .env file in lab 02.1-QNA Maker Bot folder and paste Authorization and URI collected from the QnaMaker services.

+Note :Please refer the following link for understanding how to get Authorization and URI.[QNA Maker Service](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/publish-knowledge-base)

 3.Open command prompt (cmd) and set path to lab 02.1-QNA Maker Bot folder then run QnaMakerBot.js file using command below:

                                node QnaMakerBot.js.

-4.Start the Bot Framework Emulator and connect your bot and type http://localhost:3978/api/messages into the address bar.(This is the default end point that your bot listens to when hosted locally).Click on “Connect” button.(note : If you are working on local then no need to specify Microsoft App ID and Microsoft App Password ).
+4.Start the Bot Framework Emulator and connect your bot and type http://localhost:3978/api/messages into the address bar.(This is the default end point that your bot listens to when hosted locally).Click on ?Connect? button.(note : If you are working on local then no need to specify Microsoft App ID and Microsoft App Password ).

 ![qnamakerbot_1](https://user-images.githubusercontent.com/31923904/39426441-80907d48-4c9d-11e8-8efe-80d2604eeb9a.jpg)

  -The following screen shot shows the results of this chat bot running in the Bot Framework Channel Emulator.

 ![qnamakerbot_2](https://user-images.githubusercontent.com/31923904/39426460-98205550-4c9d-11e8-85e5-e4e3c14049db.jpg)